An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Analysis of the IFE method

 \subsection{The inf-sup stability}

-In order to prove the stability, we first need to bound the jumps of IFE pressures on interface elements by the coupled velocity. \begin{lemma} For any $T\in\mathcal{T}_h^\Gamma$, there exists a positive constant $C$ independent of $h_T$ and the interface location relative to the mesh such that
+In order to prove the stability, we first need to bound the jump of the pressure by the coupled velocity. \begin{lemma} For any $T\in\mathcal{T}_h^\Gamma$, there exists a positive constant $C$ independent of $h_T$ and the interface location relative to the mesh such that